-19. FAIR VALUE ACCOUNTING
+18. FAIR VALUE ACCOUNTING

-The Company measures and records liabilities for its Private Warrants (note 17) and the Buyer Stock Adjustment Amount derivative liability (note 10) at fair value in the accompanying financial statements.
+The Company measures and records the Buyer Stock Adjustment Amount derivative liability (note 9) at fair value in the accompanying financial statements.
 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability, an exit price, in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 Valuation techniques used to measure fair value must maximize the use of observable inputs and minimize the use of unobservable inputs.
 The three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value, includes: